-As with any chronic disease, the goal of OUD treatment is not to "cure," but to prevent complications and improve function and well-being.
+As with any chronic disease, the goal of OUD treatment is not to cure, but to reduce harm, prevent complications, and improve function and well-being.

-FIGURE 6.
-Return to use rates are similar to relapse rates of other chronic conditions.21
+FIGURE 5.
+Return to use rates are similar to relapse rates in other chronic conditions.21